skumar38017/HotelBookingApplication/README.md

 1. BackEnd / Database ( mysql )

-  1.( Install MYSQL DATABASE, )
+  # 1.( Install MYSQL DATABASE, )
+     sudo apt update
+     sudo apt install mysql-server
+     sudo systemctl status mysql
+     sudo mysql -u root -p

-  2. ( Create Database, )
+  # 2. ( Create Database, )
+      CREATE DATABASE <name of project database>
-  3. ( Create User In MYSQL ( With Grant All privileges on databse ) )
+  # 3. ( Create User In MYSQL ( With Grant All privileges on databse ) )
+       GRANT ALL PRIVILEGES ON database_name.* TO 'username'@'host';
+       GRANT ALL PRIVILEGES ON demo.* TO 'myuser'@'localhost';
+       GRANT ALL PRIVILEGES ON demo.* TO 'myuser'@'%';

 2. Django Project
+3.
     # 1. Create Virtual Env ( if you are running of local machine / virtual Folder)
             Python -m Venv HotelBookingSite
             source/(Folder)/bin/activate